 - Fever: If you feel hot you should always check your temperature.
-If you have a temperature above 38.0°C you should go to your nearest ED (Emergency Department) immediately. - Low temperature: If you are unwell and your temperature is lower than 37.0°C you should seek medical advice from your GP. - Rigors: violent shivering that you cannot control - Severe sore throat - Cough with discoloured phlegm - Pain or a burning feeling when passing urine - Sudden severe headache, neck stiffness or if your eyes hurt in or are sensitive to bright light
+If you have a temperature above 38.0°C you should go to Emergency Department (ED) immediately. - Low temperature: If you are unwell and your temperature is lower than 37.0°C you should seek medical advice from your GP. - Rigors: violent shivering that you cannot control - Severely sore throat - Cough with discoloured phlegm - Pain or a burning feeling when passing urine - Sudden severe headache, neck stiffness or if your eyes hurt in or are sensitive to bright light